-The Project Applicant shall prepare a final WSA as required under SB 610 to identify the quantity and source of domestic and raw water to serve the Project.
-The WSA shall demonstrate that Project infrastructure for water delivery volume, rate, pressure, and schedule meets the snowmaking demand of
+The Project Applicant shall use the HMR Water Supply Assessment (Appendix AA-1) prepare a final WSA as required under SB 610-to identify the quantity and source of domestic and raw water to serve the Project.
+The WSA shall-demonstrates that Project infrastructure for water delivery volume, rate, pressure, and schedule meets the domestic, snowmaking and fire protection water demand of HMR.

-HMR.
 The Project may obtain water from a combination of TCPUD, MCWC, and on-site groundwater wells and surface water.
 HMR owns an existing right to divert 673 gallons per minute (1.5 cubic feet per second) from streams on-site.
 With each water supply source identified, the Project Applicant shall determine the location and designs of infrastructure necessary to meet peak demand and overall quantity in the Project area for domestic use and snowmaking.

-The Project Applicant will be responsible for construction of infrastructure to connect to the established water system.
-TCPUD has established connection fees consisting of two components: 1) a Water and Sewer Connection Fee (Ordinance 259a), and 2) and User Fees and Service Fees (Ordinance 295b).
+The Project Applicant will be responsible for construction of infrastructure to connect to the established water system and to provide for the increased water demand of the Project.
+TCPUD has established connection fees eonsisting of two components: 1) a(-Water and Sewer Connection Fee - (Ordinance 259a) that allows HMR to buy in to the existing water system capacity.
+However, for a large project like HMR, the Project Applicant will be responsible to enter into a development agreement with TCPUD and to pay all costs related to onsite infrastructure and their fair-share of offsite infrastructure required to meet the Project's demand., and 2) and User Fees and Service Fees (Ordinance 295b).
 These fees provide for the water system improvements necessary to accommodate additional development in the TCPUD service area.
 The Project will be required to pay both components of this new connection fee.